Have questions? We're here.

 Start Planning My Trip

 A Galapagos cruise or tour is an unparalleled wildlife experience on planet Earth.
 You'll snorkel with playful sea lions, admire amusing blue-footed boobies, and marvel at ancient tortoises.
 Choose from only the safest small yachts, catamarans, & small cruise ships in the Galapagos hand selected by our team of Galapagos experts.
 Nowadays, Galapagos tour options aren't limited to taking a cruise, as land-based tours and active adventure trips have become increasingly popular.
 We specialize in luxury Galapagos cruises, and private charters and offer trips for all price ranges.
-The Galapagos were our first destination offered over twenty years ago, and for most, exploring this archipelago is a once-in-a-lifetime experience, so getting every aspect of your trip perfect is our top priority.
+The Galapagos were our first destination offered over twenty years ago, and for most, exploring this archipelago is a once-in-a-lifetime experience.
+Getting every aspect of your trip perfect is our top priority.
+Adventure Life's personalized approach, with over 50 pre-screened yachts and unmatched expertise, guarantees an extraordinary Galapagos journey.
 Contact us for a free personalized itinerary.

 All Galapagos Islands Cruises & Tours